-- Here is the problem: we are given a discretetime signal (or a portion) and we would like to know its frequency content.
+- Here is the problem: we are given a discretetime signal (or a portion of the signal) and we would like to know its frequency content.
 In other words, we want to represent it using a sum of complex exponentials. - Question: can we compute the magnitude and phase of the complex exponentials given only the discrete-time sequence?